antonio-marasescu/the-stc-repository/cloud/aws/aws-pricing-and-billing.md

 You have different type of plans where you commit a certain amount of dollars per hour for 1 or 3 years
 - EC2 Saving Plans (commit to usage of individual instance families in a region)
-- Compute Saving plans (for EC2, Fargate, Lambda), very flexible, it just requires a $ commitment
+- Compute Saving plans (for EC2, Fargate, Lambda), very flexible, it just requires a $ commitment, up to 66% reduction for a 1 or 3 years commitment
 - Machine Learning Saving Plans for services like SageMaker

 ## Costs Tools